 \subsection{Mass fraction of free nucleons in the inner disk}

-In Figure \ref{fig:xnuc_disk} we plot the mass fraction of free nucleons in the accretion disk powering the central engine of gamma ray burst.
+In Figure \ref{fig:xnuc_disk}, we plot the mass fraction of free nucleons in the accretion disk that power the central engine of gamma-ray burst.
 The Figure shows two values of accretion rate, $\dot M= 0.1 M_{\odot}/s$ and $\dot M= 1.0 M_{\odot}/s$.
 We adopt the black hole mass of $3 M_{\odot}$.

-For a given accretion rate, converged solution for $X_{nuc}$ is not sensitive to the black hole spin value and its only effect is on the location of marginally stable orbit.
-The disk is located closer to the black hole gravitational radius, $r_{g}=GM/c^{2}$, for large spin value.
+For a given accretion rate, the converged solution for $X_{nuc}$ is not sensitive to the black hole spin value and its only effect is on the location of marginally stable orbit.
+The disk is located closer to the black hole gravitational radius, $r_{g}=GM/c^{2}$, for a large spin value.

 Depending on the accretion rate, we find the regions of Helium formation in the disk.
 For a given black hole spin, $a=0.9$, the smaller $\dot M=0.1 M_{\odot} s^{-1}$ solution results in a constant maximum value of $X_{nuc}=1.0$ below the radius of about 100 $r_{g}$.
 For our assumed mass of the black hole it is about 450 km.
-Outside this radius, the Helium nuclei start forming and above $\sim 300 r_{g}$ the mass fraction of free nucleons drops to zero and the accreting flow is dominated by Helium.
-For larger value of accretion rate, $\dot M=1.0 M_{\odot} s^{-1}$, this outer zone dominated by Helium nuclei is shifted outwards, to above $\sim 630 r_{g}$, while below $\sim 250 r_{g}$, there is no Helium nuclei.
+Outside this radius, the Helium nuclei start forming.
+Above $\sim 300 r_{g}$, the mass fraction of free nucleons drops to zero and the accreting flow is dominated by Helium.
+For a larger value of accretion rate, $\dot M=1.0 M_{\odot} s^{-1}$, this outer zone dominated by Helium nuclei is shifted outwards to above $\sim 630 r_{g}$; while below $\sim 250 r_{g}$, there is no Helium nuclei.

-In Figure \ref{fig:chem_disk} we show the number densities of free particles in the disks with two accretion rate values.
-Free neutrons are dominant species in a large part of the disk, up to ~40 $r_{g}$ for $\dot M= 0.1 M_{\odot}/s$ and up to ~250 $r_{g}$ for $\dot M= 1.0 M_{\odot}/s$.
-Outwards of this region, neutrons and protons are synthesizing the Helium nuclei, and the electron-positron pairs are still abundant, keeping the charge neutrality.
+In Figure \ref{fig:chem_disk}, we show the number densities of free particles in the disks with two accretion rate values.
+Free neutrons are dominant species in a large part of the disk up to ~40 $r_{g}$ for $\dot M= 0.1 M_{\odot}/s$ and up to ~250 $r_{g}$ for $\dot M= 1.0 M_{\odot}/s$.
+Out from this region, neutrons and protons are synthesizing the Helium nuclei, and the electron-positron pairs are still abundant, which keeps the charge neutrality.

-For $\dot M= 1.0 M_{\odot}/s$, in the inner $10 r_{g}$ the number density of free neutrons is reduced, with a flattened radial profile, and the density of protons is smaller The reason is that at these density and temperature regime, protons are more degenerate than neutrons.
+For $\dot M= 1.0 M_{\odot}/s$ in the inner $10 r_{g}$, the number density of free neutrons is reduced with a flattened radial profile, and the density of protons is smaller.
+The reason is that protons are more degenerate than neutrons at these density and temperature regime.